Biglane History, Family Crest & Coats of Arms

 Early Origins of the Biglane family

 The surname Biglane was first found in Lancashire, where they were a very ancient family seated at Bigland Hall "from the time of the Conquest."

 Now known as Biglands, with Gamblesby, this township, is in the parish of Aikton, union of Wigton, Cumberland ward, and E. division of Cumberland.
 Bigland Hall survives today as a country house with the latest rendition built in the 16th century.

-Important Dates for the Biglane family
+Early History of the Biglane family